efezinoidisi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 0-positive_or_negative is a C program that checks if a random number is positive or negative

+- 1-last_digit.c prints the last digit of a random number stored in a variable n

 - 2-print_alphabet.c prints the letters of the alphabet in lowercase followed by a new line

 - 3-print_alphabets.c prints the both the uppercase and lowercase of the alphabet